FAForever/wiki-pages/Play/Learning-SupCom/Beginner-1v1-Guide.md

 2 arty - 1 MAA

 ## Recommended Starter Faction
 When starting a game, you can choose between 4 different factions, each with their own advantages and disadvantages.
-In general feel free to play whatever faction suits you the best, ***but be aware that especially Aeon comes with some downsides such as a very micro intense T1 stage.
-While the faction choice won't be the reason you'll lose games, it can impact your improvement speed if you're picking Aeon.***
+In general feel free to play whatever faction suits you the best, ***but be aware that especially Aeon comes with some downsides such as a very micro intense T1 stage** (where you need to 'kite' with auroras, i.e. retreat them when in range of the enemy, and are punished more for not having land scouts with your army). **While the faction choice won't be the reason you'll lose games, it can impact your improvement speed if you're picking Aeon.***
 ___

 ## Spending Resources
 ## Spending Resources{.tabset}

 ### Introduction
-One of the most important parts of FAF is spending your resources, and in 1v1 it's exemplified in it's importance.
+One of the most important parts of FAF is spending your resources, and in 1v1 it's exemplified in its importance.
 In ladder it's very important you spend your resources effectively, and within your current rating bracket, that would be spending the resources within a semi-reasonable method.

 ### Mass
 Mass is the first of the three resources we will cover, Mass is utilised in the construction of both units and structures, and is the resource with a gimmick.
 Mass can be gathered by three means